svaloumas/valet/README.md

 Internally, the service consists of the following components.

-* Server - Exposes a RESTful API to enable communication with the outer world.
+* Server - Exposes a RESTful API to enable communication with external services.
 * Job queue - A FIFO queue that supports the job queuing mechanism of the service.
 * Scheduler - Responsible for dispatching the jobs from the job queue to the worker pool and of course for scheduling the tasks for future execution.
 * Worker pool - A number of available go-routines, responsible for the concurrent execution of the jobs.
 * Repository - The storage system where jobs and their results persist.

-The design strives to follow the hexagonal architecture pattern and to support modularity and extendability.
+The design intends to follow the hexagonal architecture pattern and to support modularity and extendability.

 So far, `valet` provides the following interfaces and can be configured accordingly to function with any of the listed technologies.